CHARGUIGOU (CHARACTERS)

 ANECDOTES

-- In the first Swedish dubbing, while the Aftonbladet's article from 1941 mentions singer Sven-Olof Sandberg for Jiminy Cricket's singing voice, another article of the same paper from 1987 about the rental VHS mentions singer Gösta Winge for the singing.
+- In the first Swedish dub, while the Aftonbladet's article from 1941 mentions singer Sven-Olof Sandberg for Jiminy Cricket's singing voice, another article of the same paper from 1987 about the rental VHS mentions singer Gösta Winge for the singing.

 Fun and Fancy Free (1947)